 Tested and listed by a NRTL as meeting requirements for electric vehicle supply equipment contained in Underwriter Laboratory (UL) 2594, “Standard for Electric Vehicle Supply Equipment”, December 2016, which is incorporated herein by reference.

 Direct Current (DC) Charger Inlet.
-For 2026 and subsequent model years, all vehicles subject to this section under subsection (a)(1) must be equipped with a DC inlet that meets the specifications applicable to DC charging contained in SAE J1772 REV OCT 2017, SAE Electric Vehicle and Plug in Hybrid Electric Vehicle Conductive Charger Coupler, which is incorporated herein by reference.
+For 2026 and subsequent model years, all battery electric vehicles must be equipped with a DC inlet that meets the specifications applicable to DC charging contained in SAE J1772 REV OCT 2017, SAE Electric Vehicle and Plug in Hybrid Electric Vehicle Conductive Charger Coupler, which is incorporated herein by reference.
+2026 and subsequent model year plug-in hybrid electric vehicles equipped with a DC inlet must meet the specifications applicable to DC charging contained in SAE J1772 REV OCT 2017, SAE Electric Vehicle and Plug in Hybrid Electric Vehicle Conductive Charger Coupler.

 Alternative Option for DC Charger.
 A manufacturer may use an alternative to the DC inlet described in subsection (c)(4) under the following conditions: